 When is the Presentation of the Museums Concentration?

 Presentations for the Museums Concentration are usually scheduled in late October/early November.
-The next is Friday, November 2.
+Check edigest and on the website for scheduling announcements.

 Students are required to process and reflect on practical experiences in an e-Portfolio.
 You will be guided through this process during several required group workshops.